DataDog/dd-sdk-android/dd-sdk-android/README.md

     logger.addAttribute("version_name", BuildConfig.VERSION_NAME)
 ```

-You can remove attributes from a specific logger as follow:
+You can remove attributes from a specific logger as follows:

 ```kotlin
     logger.removeAttribute("version_code")